 - Any divorce or separation instrument executed on or prior to December 31, 2018, and modified thereafter if the modification explicitly provides that the repeal of the deduction for alimony from the payor spouse applies, as well as the corresponding repeal of inclusion of payments as income to the recipient applies,

-- AND MAY APPLY to modifications to existing agreements which do not refer to the repeal.
+- AND MAY APPLY to modifications to existing agreements that do not refer to the repeal.
 There is uncertainty here and many await guidance from the IRS.

 Effects and Concerns